 In an article in last Sunday's paper, three economics professors took a position on three of Marx's theses: the concentration of enterprises, social impoverishment, and coming crises.

-Marx, who castigated the alienation of the worker vis-à-vis the hardware he has produced, would be shocked to see the digital dependence of today's people on services they are presented with and cannot escape.
+Marx, who castigated the alienation of the worker vis-à-vis the hardware he has produced, would be shocked to see today's people's digital dependence on services they are presented with and cannot escape.
 The classic alienation is replaced by a fear of digital technology overstraining most users.

 The people of Cologne are proud of their Basic Law.
 One article reads, "Hammer immer esu jemaat" (We have always done it the same way), but this is no longer true for "Nix bliev, wie et war" (Nothing remains as it was).

-Despite efforts like the recent European General Data Protection Regulation to protect the data of individuals, the man/woman in the street feels helpless and controlled.
-They develop angst about being overrun by a self-driving car or losing their non-digital jobs.
+Despite efforts like the recent European General Data Protection Regulation to protect individuals' data, the man/woman in the street feels helpless and controlled.
+They develop angst about being overrun by self-driving cars or losing their non-digital jobs.

-Populist parties stoke the angst of the people while governments somehow limit themselves to repairing the status quo.
+Populist parties stoke people's angst while governments somehow limit themselves to maintaining the status quo.
 The policy of just fixing defects follows another article of Cologne's Basic Law," Et het noch immer jot jejange" (Things have always worked out).

 Today, the digital world dominates politics since politicians have neither the knowledge nor the insight to stand up to gurus like Mark Zuckerberg, as recent hearings in Congress and in the European Parliament have shown.